leancodepl/arb_translate/README.md

 ### Custom model configuration
 You can use `arb_translate` with any model with an OpenAI-compatible API.
 To configure a custom model:

-1. Add `arb-translate-model-provider: custom` to `l10n.yaml` or specify as command argument `--model-provider: custom`
-2. Add `arb-translate-custom-model: {your-model-name}` to `l10n.yaml` or specify as command argument `custom-model: {your-model-name}`
+1. Add `arb-translate-custom-model: {your-model-name}` to `l10n.yaml` or specify as command argument `custom-model: {your-model-name}`
-3. Add `arb-translate-custom-model-provider-base-url: {your-model-url}` to `l10n.yaml` or specify as command argument: `--custom-model-provider-base-url: {your-model-url}`
+2. Add `arb-translate-custom-model-provider-base-url: {your-model-url}` to `l10n.yaml` or specify as command argument: `--custom-model-provider-base-url: {your-model-url}`
-4. (Optional) Set target batch size appropriately to model token count limits by adding `arb-translate-batch-size: {size}` to your `l10n.yaml` or specify as command argument `batch-size: {size}`.
+3. (Optional) Set target batch size appropriately to model token count limits by adding `arb-translate-batch-size: {size}` to your `l10n.yaml` or specify as command argument `batch-size: {size}`.
 Batch size is the number of characters of ARB messages in a single batch and does not include the prompt or app